-Service unavailable: The NBN is available in your area however additional works are necessary to allow a service to be connected.
+Service unavailable: The NBN is available in your area however additional works may be necessary to allow a service to be connected.
 Please call the NBN Co Contact Centre on 1800 OUR NBN (1800 687 626) to find out when service may be available.

 Other fibre provider (Adequately served) means the premises can already access fast broadband services through an existing fibre network.
 You can find out more by reading the Government's 'Adequately Served Policy'.
 Note that these network boundaries may be subject to change.

 *Services provided over the NBN will be replacing phone and internet services provided over most of the existing landline networks, including copper and the majority of HFC networks within the fixed line footprint.
 Services provided over existing fibre networks (including in-building, health and education networks) and some special and business services may not be affected.
 To find out if your services will be affected, please contact your current phone or internet provider.
 For more information, visitwww.nbnco.com.au/switchoff or call 1800 687 626.